communitybridge/docs/project-control-center-pre-release/it-services-for-a-project/meetings.md

 # Meeting Management

 PCC allows you setup and manage meetings.
 You can schedule recurring and non recurring meetings among the teams.
-Meeting Management also  allows you to view  past meetings recordings, transcript copy of the meetings and also provides the option to share the recording with other team members.
-PCC also provides a wizard that provides you a high level details related to the meetings.&#x20;
+Meeting Management also  allows you to view past meeting recordings, transcript copies of the meetings and also provides the option to share the recording with other team members.
+PCC also provides a wizard that provides you high level details related to the meetings.&#x20;

 ## Meeting Management Wizard&#x20;

 The Meeting Management widget provides you the following details:

-* Total number of past meetings till date
+* Total number of past meetings to date
 * Total number of participants in the meeting
 * Average attendance of the meeting
 * Participants invited to the recurring meetings